-- When your installation has passed NSED requirements, we will be notified by NSED of their approval, and an inspection by SPPD will follow.
+- When your installation has passed NSED requirements, the customer or their electrician will be notified by NSED of their approval.
+The customer or electrician must then notify SPPD.

 - A signed Agreement is the final step for interconnecting a customer-owned distributed generation resource.
 Upon verification of the terms of the interconnection and equipment by SPPD, both parties will sign the Agreement for the Closed Transition Operation of Distributed Generation and the interconnection switch may be closed.

 Please be mindful that the installation, interconnection, and operation of a distributed generation resource without an Agreement signed by both parties shall be grounds for immediate disconnection of the District’s service without constituting a breach of contract.

 Pursuant to State Statue 70-2005, enacted in 2009, Southern Public Power District must publish an annual net metering report.
 Net metering is available to customers who install renewable fuel generators such as solar, wind, hydro or biomass sources and operate the generator in parallel with Southern Public Power District’s electrical system.